EchoVideo: Presentation Slides and Interactivity During Class

 IMPORTANT NOTES REGARDING STUDENT POLL RESPONSES:

-1. Students should use Firefox (the latest version) for the best experience.
+1. Students should use the latest version of Chrome, Firefox, or Microsoft Edge for the best experience.

 2. Ad-Blockers should be turned off if they are enabled in their browser.